Alice Hutchings

 - Co-Chair of the Department's Ethics Committee (from 2019)

-- Member of the Department's Workload Committee (from 2019)
+- Member of the Department's Equality and Diversity Committee (from 2023)

 In 2015, I was elected to serve on the University Council, the principal executive and policy making body of the University of Cambridge.
 In this capacity I served on a number of other committees and working groups, including the Governance Review Working Group, the University Council's Business Committee, the Risk Steering Committee, and the Sports Committee.
 I was also co-opted as a member of the Council of the School of Technology.
 In October 2018, I resigned from the University Council.